alexeysas/sdc-signs-recognition/README.md

 Although - model predicted "double curve" correctly for the web image :)

-From the other hand the "End of all speed and passing limits" has excelent statistics:
+From the other hand the "End of all speed and passing limits" has excellent statistics:

 * End of all speed and passing limits - Recall: 100.0000, Percision: 100.0000

 Let's look into the softmax probabilities for the web image predictions:

 Model has almost 100% confidence about "Speed limit (30km/h)", "Yield" and "Double curve" signs.
-"Children creossing" is also more than 99% confidence.
+"Children crossing" is also more than 99% confidence.
 It is not so sure about "Beware of ice/snow" sign - 78%.
 Interestingly, model is s

 ![alt text][image13]